-I know I know.
-I’m calling it a Gluten-Free Easter Menu, but there’s no ham!
+I’m calling it a menu of gluten free Easter recipes, but there’s no ham!
 I figure you already have your own recipe for ham, your own favorite way to make it.
 But … what about gluten-free Hot Cross Buns?
-Gluten-free licorice for the gluten-free Easter basket?
-See where I’m going with this?
+That’s where I come in…

 Whatever your plans, from my family to yours, I hope you have a fun yet relaxing gluten-free holiday weekend & a Happy Easter to those who celebrate!